Can You Get a Tattoo While Breastfeeding? Mila's Keeper

 Another risk to take into account is that of an allergic reaction.
 Allergic reactions to tattoo ink can be debilitating and with lasting effects since it’s embedded in your skin.
 Allergic reactions can cause swelling, redness, and itching, and in severe cases, can lead to anaphylaxis.
 When we know that stress and pain can negatively affect your breast milk supply, it’s probably best to avoid a situation that could lead to an uncomfortable and ongoing allergic reaction while you're breastfeeding.

 So while you may be feeling really inspired to mark this life-changing experience right after the birth of your child, it’s important that you make an informed decision about getting a tattoo while you’re still breastfeeding.
-Like most things related to pregnancy and breastfeeding, you’re going to want to do your own research and speak to your doctor before deciding to take action.
+Like most things related to pregnancy and breastfeeding, you’re going to want to do your own research and speak to your doctor about breastfeeding and tattoos before deciding to take action.

 mom holding baby/can-you-get-a-tatoo-while-breastfeeding